kth-step/HOL4P4/hol/symb_exec/README.md

 A mid-size example can be found in `example_ipsec` subdirectory.
 The Python script `count_reds.py` can be used on the debug output to generate statistics about the symbolic execution.

+The `imp` subdirectory contains an instantiation of the symbolic executor for a simple imperative language with loops.